Mombasa is the second-largest city in Kenya and a business ideas den in its own right.

 Anything else involved in the business would be normal stuff like furniture, bar attendants, trading location, music, and an open door to receive clients.
 Nothing complicated.

 An alternative to a local bar business is to put your money in the boutique business.
 The trick for success in this business though is not to just focus on your physical store but to rather leverage digital marketing too.

 9. Become a Mpesa Agent.

-To keep your boutique business a float, you can also add services like Mpesa and other mobile banking services in it.
+To keep your boutique business afloat, you can also add services like Mpesa and other mobile banking services to it.

-To start an Mpesa sub agent shop you’ll need around Ksh.
+To start a Mpesa sub-agent shop you’ll need around Ksh.
 30,000 only.

-Here’s an in depth article on how to start an Mpesa sub agent business in Kenya.
+Here’s an in-depth article on how to start a Mpesa sub-agent business in Kenya.

 10. Taxi business.

-If you have a car and you live in Mombasa, use your car to earn extra income driving taxi.
+If you have a car and you live in Mombasa, use your car to earn extra income by driving a taxi.

 11. Sell swimming costumes.